 1. Why is the trend of printed t-shirts popular?

 T-shirts are one of the most unusual items on the market.
 They’re fashionable and versatile, complementing almost any look.
 The custom t-shirt printing market is currently worth $1 billion per year and is expected to grow to $3 billion by 2025.
 Handmade t-shirts and standard printed t-shirts with unique designs are included in this definition.
 Others see t-shirt printing as a fun way to express their creative side.
-This means you won’t require as much material or as much space as someone else.

->>>> LEARN MORE: The trend of printed knit fabric stirs up 2022 | Pros & cons
+>>>> LEARN MORE: The trend of printed knit fabric stirs up 2023 | Pros & cons

-2. Classification of suitable printed t-shirt materials
+2. Classification of suitable printed t-shirt fabric

 There are numerous options when creating t-shirt printing materials.
 Color, design, and style are all important considerations, but selecting the right t-shirt material is one of the most important.
-Depending on your budget, priorities, and audience, different materials provide different benefits.
+Depending on your budget, priorities, and audience, different textiles provide different benefits.

 2.1 Cotton